Final report for FW19-340

 Improving Winter Greens Production and Storage for Cold Climate Farmers is a three year project designed to provide Northern US growers with profitable solutions for winter production challenges and to provide their communities with nutritious local food year round.
 Western Montana and regions with similar plant hardiness zones currently face limited options for fresh produce in the winter months.
 Greens available in our stores and restaurants have traveled many miles and many days, resulting in low quality food with no economic benefit to the local community.
 On the other side of the equation, many vegetable producers in Montana have the infrastructure but lack the knowledge and technology necessary to successfully grow year-round, and their businesses suffer seasonal gaps in farm income starting soon after field crops freeze.
 Producers and researchers in areas in the northern US such as Vermont and Michigan have pioneered methods that may be very applicable to our growing climate but also may require adaptations which we hope to explore and share.

-This project will research and train farmers in cost-effective methods of high tunnel ventilation, efficient passive solar heating, high-yielding and cold-hardy greens varieties, and optimal storage practices.
-Missoula Grain and Vegetable Co., LLC will be constructing four caterpillar tunnels – which are smaller and more mobile than high tunnels – to test alongside three stationary high tunnels at the farm.
-We will erect a weather station on the farm and add temperature sensors to the high tunnels and one caterpillar tunnel We will also be installing automatic ventilation systems on all three stationary high tunnels to test out how to most efficiently respond to weather conditions without jeopardizing crop survival.
-Finally we will be exploring ways to make winter-produced crops last longer in storage including: comparing plants stored whole vs cut leaves, testing washing before vs after storage, and tracking how different greens varieties fare in storage for short and long durations.
-Locally grown greens will be compared with store-bought alternatives through nutrient testing of leaf tissue, and records of labor and input costs will help growers make low-risk business decisions.
-All results will be made available online and shared at farm tours, conferences around the state, and on-farm workshops.
-Researching and sharing improved methods of efficient winter growing and storage will increase adoption and success of year-round production enterprises among cold-climate vegetable farmers.
+This project researched cost-effective methods of high tunnel ventilation, efficient passive solar heating, high-yielding and cold-hardy greens varieties, and optimal storage practices.
+Missoula Grain and Vegetable Co., LLC (MGVC) constructed four caterpillar tunnels - which are smaller and more mobile than high tunnels - to test alongside three stationary high tunnels at the farm.
+MGVC erected a weather station on the farm and added temperature sensors to the high tunnels and one caterpillar tunnel.
+Finally explored ways to make winter-produced crops last longer in storage by tracking how a green spinach variety fares in storage for short and long durations.
+All results have been made available online through a video summarizing our findings.
+Our findings were also shared at farm tours, on-farm and online workshops, and through social media interactions with interested Northern producers.

 - Strengthen the competitiveness of Montana vegetable farms by researching improvements to the production and profitability of winter-grown greens.
 To measure this goal, we will track input and yield data from multiple high tunnel systems and variety trials.
 After presenting this information in workshops, farm tours, and at conferences, we will use surveys to determine its value to participating farmers and to identify additional areas of need.